wp-plugins/adrotate/readme.txt

 == Description ==

 Get the most intuitive ad manager and start making money with your website.
-Add and manage the code from the dashboard and show a random banner, or multiple, on your site.
+Add and manage the ads from the dashboard and show a random banner, or multiple, on your site.
-The plugin supports groups for banners allowing to tie certain banners to different areas of the website.
+The plugin supports unlimited groups for banners allowing to tie certain banners to different areas of the website.
-Easy management from the dashboard allows you to quickly oversee, add and edit banner code.
+Easy management from the dashboard allows you to quickly oversee, add and edit banner code or renew/delete and add new ads.
 Previewing of banners when editing them.
 And even some statistical values.
 Receive a periodic email when banners are (about to) expire(d) informing you to take action.